 The life cycle of cork as a raw material begins with extraction of the cork oak bark.
 Harvesting takes place during the most active phase of growth of cork, between the middle of May or beginning of June until the middle or end of August.

-It takes 25 years for a cork oak trunk to start to produce cork and be profitable.
+It takes near 25 years for a cork oak trunk to start to produce cork and be profitable.
 Each trunk has to reach a circumference of about 70 cm when measured 1.3 metres above ground level.
 From then on, the cork can be harvested from the tree for on average 150 years.

 The first harvest, which is known as “desbóia”, produces cork of a very irregular structure which is too hard to be easily handled.
 This is the so-called virgin cork which will be used for applications other than cork stoppers (flooring, insulation etc.), since its quality is far from that necessary to manufacture stoppers.

 Nine years later, the second harvest produces material with a regular structure, less hard, but still not suitable for cork stoppers – this is known as secondary cork.